 MAKING AN IMPACT

 In today’s world, many consumers look for brands and organizations to be making a positive impact on society through motivational or encouraging campaigns.
 One of the most successful and impactful efforts CATMEDIA supported is the highly recognized Turn Off Tune In campaign.
-This joint FAA-NATCA campaign was one of several efforts under Foundations of Professionalism that received the distinguished honor of the Department of Transportation Secretary Award in 2015.
+This joint FAA-NATCA campaign was one of several efforts under Foundations of Professionalism.

-Turn Off Tune In not only impacted its intended audience, it also led the way for other collaborative FAA-Union efforts and campaigns.
-Turn Off Tune In’s success and recognition also spurred industry and international interest, even gaining the interest and attention of former National Transportation Safety Board Chairman, Deborah Hersman.
+Turn Off Tune In not only impacted its intended audience.
+Ultimately it also led the way for other collaborative FAA-Union efforts and campaigns.
+Turn Off Tune In’s success and recognition also spurred industry and international interest.
+As a result, gaining the interest and attention of former National Transportation Safety Board Chairman, Deborah Hersman.
 The AOC office still receives requests for communication campaigns similar to Turn Off Tune In, further demonstrating the campaign’s success.

 Making marketing materials compatible with mobile devices isn’t a new trend, but it isn’t a diminishing one by any stretch.
-Every year, more people are turning to their mobile devices and tablets for online searches and other activities that were once performed on wider screened computers.
+Every year, more people are turning to their mobile devices and tablets for online searches.
 This means it is imperative that all digital marketing materials be compatible with a range of screen sizes.

 How can you make sure your marketing materials are compatible?
 Check its presentation on a series of different devices.
 Changing the format of marketing to fit on a mobile device helps ensure that someone can access your content from anywhere on any device.
 How will it look on a vertical screen compared to a wide one?
 Are text and other details visible on a hand-held screen?
 These are all things that need to be considered and tested before releasing marketing materials for the aviation industry.

 As in all things, innovation in marketing strategies, technologies, and tactics is integral to building a business and staying ahead of the game.
-By keeping an eye on trends as they arise, you can make sure your aviation-marketing plan for this year (and years to come) isn’t falling behind and is taking your business to new heights.
+Therefore, by keeping an eye on trends as they arise in the aviation industry, you can make sure your marketing plan for this year (and years to come) isn’t falling behind.

 CATMEDIA is an award-winning Inc. 500 company based in Atlanta, Georgia.
 Founded in 1997, the company specializes in advertising, creative services, media production, program management, training, and human resource management.
 As a Women Owned Small Business (WOSB), CATMEDIA provides world-class customer service and innovative solutions to government and commercial clients.
 Current CATMEDIA clients include Centers for Disease Control and Prevention (CDC), Federal Aviation Administration (FAA), Office of Personnel Management (OPM), and the Department of Veterans Affairs (VA).